 A: No matter who is harassing whom, it can be sexual harassment.
 Sexual harassment is verbal or physical abuse that amounts to discrimination against a person because of his or her sex.
 If the harassment is between two people of the same sex, the person who is being harassed must show that the harassment was based on his or her sex (not just the sexual desire, if any, of the harasser).
 The person suffering harassment also must have been treated differently than members of the opposite sex were treated.

 Sexual Harassment - An Overview

 Sexual harassment is not a joke.
-While to some it may seem like harmless horseplay, it deprives others of dignity and equality.
-Victims of sexual harassment have well-established rights under federal law and, in many cases, under state law.
+While to some it may seem like harmless comments or horseplay, it deprives others of dignity and equality.
+Victims of sexual harassment have well-established rights under federal law and, in many cases, under state law as well.
 A knowledgeable employment law attorney from The Law Office of David P. Strauss in San Diego, CA, can advise you on protecting your rights.

 Sexual harassment is a form of gender-based discrimination.
 Sexual harassment may consist of sexual requests from a superior, tied to the quality of the employee's job or benefits, or it can be the inappropriate behavior of one or more co-workers.
 It is forbidden by federal civil rights law and by numerous state anti-discrimination laws.
 These laws give you specific rights and remedies if you experience sexual harassment in the workplace.